 The list of features it lacks is a tad longer than the ones it possesses.
 The sensitivity cannot be adjusted, it isn’t pet-safe, can’t be integrated into another system with devices from other manufacturers, and it isn’t made to be installed all that easily.

 The HA-300 isn’t easy to recommend unless you’re looking for a low-cost and basic solution to some kind of security concern without any bells or whistles.

 This is a good choice for people who don’t plan in setting up a larger system and want a quick, out-of-the-box way to tick off yet another item from their lengthy to-do lists.

 - Range of up to 800 feet in an open area

 - 2 in 1 Alert & Alarm Modes.
 Be notified of your surroundings!

 - Motion sensor detection range of 40 feet

-- Program up to 16 sensors, 4 in each zone
+- Program up to 16 sensors, 4 in each zone.
+Built-in 95dB Siren

-- One HA-434RL Household Alert Receiver (AC/DC adapter included) & Two HA-434TL Indoor/Outdoor Motion Sensor (Battery not included)
+- One HA-434RL Household Alert Receiver (AC/DC adapter included) & Two HA-434TL Indoor/Outdoor Motion Sensor (2-AAA batteries is required per sensor -not included)

 1byone Wireless Home Security Alarm